Buyer Guide · Pricing

 The four engagement models and what they cost

+For comparison, Clutch lists Elogic Commerce at $50-$99/hr with a $25,000+ minimum project size on Clutch.
 Agencies sell Magento work through four commercial structures.
-None is universally cheaper — each allocates risk differently, and the right one depends on how well your scope is known and how steady your backlog is.
+None is universally cheaper - each allocates risk differently, and the right one depends on how well your scope is known and how steady your backlog is.

 Engagement model, typical range, best fit, and the basis of each figure.